schinckel/django-shared-property/README.rst

 You can even refer to constants in your Python file, such as the different values of an Enum.
 The return value of your python object will then correctly return instances of the Enum.

-If your chosen expression/function/value does not work, then it may be possible to implement it.
+If your chosen expression/function/value does not work, then it may be possible to implement it (see below).

 Shared properties should be pure functions - they must not refer to ``self`` (indeed, this will cause an error), and should not refer to variables, as they will be executed at times other than when they are about to be decorated.